 Our Favorite Brands for Architectural Lighting

 Tech Lighting is a favorite for modern track and monorail lighting as its broad selection of fixtures are guaranteed to fit well in contemporary spaces, highlighting other elements of modern decor and accenting your ceilings and walls.
 You'll find vibrant, colorful track pendants and delicately-designed glassblown shades, as well as complete track or monorail kits to make installation easy.
 In casual and transitional homes, look to the selection of architectural lighting offered by Juno Lighting.
 Juno offers everything you need from recessed housings and trims to all of the accessories required by a complete track lighting system.
-And if you appreciate the energy efficiency of LED and love the characteristics of great design, check out the eye-catching assortment from WAC Lighting and LBL Lighting.
+And if you appreciate the energy efficiency of LED and love the characteristics of great design, check out the eye-catching assortment from WAC Lighting.

 The first thing to determine with an architectural light fixture is its intended purpose.
 Will the fixture provide ambient overhead illumination or bright and focused task lighting?
 Adjustable and directional light is provided by a track or monorail fixture, while overhead and accent light is best achieved through well-chosen and well-placed recessed lighting.
 Once you determine the function of the light, you then need to properly measure the area where the fixture will be installed to best gauge the size you need.
 Consider dimensions like height, width, length (for track and monorail fixtures) and diameter (for recessed trims).
 Next, determine what kind of bulb the fixture requires so you can be prepared with the right set of light bulbs.
 If you have any questions about the architectural styled lighting featured here, please call our experts at 877.445.4486.